 A Wind in the Door.
 It's high time I revisited this delightful sequel to A Wrinkle in Time.
 Meg, Calvin, and Charles Wallace are back for more adventures with science and theologyfighting evil on a cosmic scale.
 Another treat from author Madeleine L'Engle and Audible, beautifully read by Jennifer Ehle!

 My magnum opus is a collection of mythic tales set in a storyworld loosely and affectionately based on Ancient China.
 I'm also working on a novel sort of a mystery as in it's a mystery how I'm ever going to get it finished!

-At the St. David's Christian Writers Conference last June, I was honored (and amazed) to tie for 1st place in their contest for serious poetry.
+At the St. David's Christian Writers Conference for the past two years, I was honored (and amazed) to tie for 1st place in their contest for serious poetry.
 Thank you, St. David's, for this gift of encouragement!